-22 Christmas trees decorated as some of your favorite Disney movies, snow falling all around you, festive snacks and holiday music!
-The Christmas tree trail is so cool!
-From Nov 8 – Jan 5, from 11am-11 pm every day you can see these beautiful trees.
+Christmas trees decorated as some of your favorite Disney memories, snow falling all around you, festive snacks and holiday music!

 Meet Santa at Santa’s Chalet

 *This attraction was from 2019 and with social distancing guidelines this may not be available in 2020.

 This event fills up early.
 We got to Disney Springs around lunch and spots were already taken for the day (until 11pm).